Online Loans

 How do I apply for an online loan in Canada?

 Getting a loan online is simple in Canada.
 Once you’ve chosen your lender, you just need to submit an online application.
-A loan application online is typically very fast to apply for and take 3-5 minutes to fill out.
+A loan application is typically very easy to complete and should only take a few minutes.
 You will usually need to provide:

 • Your personal information